bashmish/builder-wds/README.md

 ### Configuring dev server

-The builder implements `storybook dev` command and comes with a default `@web/dev-server` configuration which adheres to browser standards and supports essential plugins of the storybook ecosystem.
+The builder implements the `storybook dev` command and comes with a default `@web/dev-server` configuration which adheres to browser standards and supports essential plugins of the storybook ecosystem.

 When storybook is loaded, the default config gets automatically merged with the project configuration file (`web-dev-server.config.{mjs,cjs,js}`) if present.
 This is needed to ensure that the same configuration is used for application, feature or design system you are building.

 #### wdsFinal hook

-Sometimes you might need to add a storybook specific configuration for dev server.
-There is `wdsFinal` hook for that.
+Sometimes you might need to add storybook specific configuration for dev server, you can use the `wdsFinal` hook for this.

 ```js
 // .storybook/main.js